how do writ of assistance's work

 Use in Child Custody

-A writ of assistance can also be of use when it comes to child custody and visitation.
+A writ of assistance can also be useful in cases involving child custody and visitation.
 Too often, children become pawns in the struggle between bitter parents.

 If you have blocks of visitation in your divorce settlement, but your ex denies this time, a writ of assistance gives the local police authority to enforce your parenting time.